seraermolenko/Finders/README.md

 **HERE IS A DEMO OF OUR ITERATION 2 [DEMO](https://youtu.be/lIsFlJB11_0)**

-**I worked on this project with 3 other students: Sera Ermolenko, Alex Simpson, and Jason Jang.**
+**I worked on this project with 3 other students: Vlad Bors, Alex Simpson, and Jason Jang.**
 <img width="1297" alt="image" src="https://github.com/user-attachments/assets/6f91308e-10f4-42dd-b42d-aceda70cfac9">

 # Description